Yajin616/AcademicWebsite/content/post/Ph.D. R.P./index.md

 subtitle: Writing a good PhD research proposal is a critical step in the process of pursuing PhD.
 Here is a step-by-step guide I have compiled on how to write a comprehensive research proposal, hoping it can help applicants in need.

+# Summary for listings and search engines
+summary: Writing a good PhD research proposal is a critical step in the process of pursuing PhD.
+Here is a step-by-step guide I have compiled on how to write a comprehensive research proposal, hoping it can help applicants in need.

 # Date published
 date: '2022-06-16T00:00:00Z'